-A good solid option can be to get a mat to put on the floor.
-If you rabbit likes to chew things then try and find one thats made from a natural material, avoiding mats with rubberized backing as these can cause problems if digested.
-A mat can be great as they are hard waring and relatively cheap so can be disposed of if they start looking tatty.
+A simple option can be to buy a mat or rug to lay on the floor.
+They are hard wearing and best of all can be washed if they start looking stained.
+If you rabbit likes to chew things then try and find one that’s made from a natural material, avoiding mats with rubberized backing as these can cause problems if digested.

-A cheap option to cover a larger space can be to use a section of carpet and you will often find carpet stores will have some cheap offcuts you can pick up at a discount piece.
+A cheap option to cover a larger space can be to use some carpet.
+Most carpet stores will have some cheap off-cuts you can pick up at a discount price.
 Make sure you find one that is pure wool as long strands of synthetic material can cause problems if digested, also try and avoid carpets with synthetic or rubberize backings.
 DIY stores also offer cheep outdoor carpet solution that can be very hard wearing and they will cut these to size which will avoid waste.

-Another popular solution to cover the floor is to buy a few packs of children’s puzzle mats.
-These jigsaw like foam sheets are tough and especially easy to wiped clean, keep an eye on this to see if its being eaten as this may be harmful.
+Another popular solution to cover the floor where your rabbit likes to play or in a bunny cage or pen is to buy a few packs of children’s puzzle mats.
+These jigsaw like foam sheets are tough and easy to wipe clean, keep an eye on them to see if its being eaten.